How to relearn a language effectively

 Of course, when recording new words and phrases, you don’t have to be bound by the context in a book.

 With the word “cross”, for example, I searched google and found przekroczyć granicę między Polską a innym krajem Unii Europejskiej.
-Hence, cross the border between Poland and another EU country has more relevance in my life than przekroczyć zieloną granicę, a border frontier in South America.
+Hence, cross the border between Poland and another EU country has more relevance in my life than przekroczyć zieloną granicę (which refers to crossing a border frontier in South America).

 CONTEXT IS A WONDERFUL THING